-Virtual Class Notes Concerts: Afoutayi Dance, Music and Arts Company
+Virtual Concert: Afoutayi Dance, Music and Arts Company

 1. First, meet Djenane Saint Juste, the Artistic Director of Afoutayi Dance, Music and Arts Company.
 Afoutayi (ah-FOO-tah-yee)is a performing arts group that celebrates the history and culture of the country of Haiti.